 VALGANCICLOVIR MYLAN may cause drowsiness, dizziness, confusion or seizures (fits)

 in some people and therefore may affect alertness.
-Make sure you know how you react
+If you have any of these symptoms,

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you

 are taking VALGANCICLOVIR MYLAN.

 VALGANCICLOVIR MYLAN helps most people with CMV infections but it may have unwanted